Raziz1/Astable_Multivibrator/README.md

 * I will be using an NPN transistor for this application

 ## Capacitor Charge time
 In this circuit the capacitor charge time determines how quickly the LED oscillates.
-We can adjust
+We can adjust how quickly the capacitor charges by adding a resistor in series.
+The resistor limits the amount of current that enters and leaves the capacitor.
+The RC time constant describes how quickly a capacitor charges to 63.2% of it's applied DC voltage.
+The RC time constant is described by the following formula in a simple RC circuit:
+* Time constant (Seconds) = Resistance (Ohms) * Capacity (Farads)

 ## Parts